Ellipsitomic Associators: An alternative presentation for

-Our approach to multiple zeta values at torsion points is somewhat different to that in the recent work of Broedel--Matthes--Richter--Schlotterer \cite{M2}, and generalizes to the case of any surjective morphism $\mathbb{Z}^2 \longrightarrow \Gamma$ sending the generators of $\mathbb{Z}^2$ to their class modulo $M$ and $N$, respectively.
-More general surjective morphisms could be considered.
-The relation between the twisted elliptic multiple zeta values obtained in this paper and that in \cite{M2} will be investigated by the second author and N.~Matthes in a forthcoming collaboration.
+The derivation $\varepsilon_{s, \gamma}$ shall be relevant for the study of the ellipsitomic Grothendieck-Teichm\"uller group, as well as of a yet to be defined analog of Tsunogai's special derivation algebra from \cite{Ts} in the ellipsitomic case.

-\section{An alternative presentation for $\PaB_{e\ell\ell}^\Gamma$}
+\chapter{An alternative presentation for $\PaB_{e\ell\ell}^\Gamma$}

-In this appendix, we provide an alternative presentation for $\PaB_{e\ell\ell}^\Gamma$, that we use in Section \ref{Section6} when proving that the monodromy of the ellipsitomic KZB connection indeed gives rise to an ellipsitomic associator.
+In this appendix, we provide an alternative presentation for $\PaB_{e\ell\ell}^\Gamma$, that we use in chapter \ref{Section6} when proving that the monodromy of the ellipsitomic KZB connection indeed gives rise to an ellipsitomic associator.

-\subsection{An alternative presentation for $\PaB_{e\ell\ell}$}
+\section{An alternative presentation for $\PaB_{e\ell\ell}$}

-We first state and prove the result for the trivial group.
+We first state and prove the result when the group $\Gamma$ is trivial.

 \paragraph{\underline{The relations \eqref{eqn:N1bis} and \eqref{eqn:N2bis}}} We introduce three new relations, which are satisfied in the automorphism group of the object $(12)3$ in $\PaB_{e\ell\ell}$ (this can be seen topologically):